-We have a number of resources which can support you in optimising the wellbeing of people and communities you work with, enabling them to 'Live Better'
+We have a number of resources which can support you in optimising the wellbeing of the people and communities you work with, enabling them to 'Live as well as they can'

 'Uniquely Me' (originally called 'About Me') was developed in July 2006 by Ruth Chauhan in response to a number of concerns raised with PALS (Patient Liaison and Advisory Service) in the hospital where she was working as a Senior Nurse.
 Numerous complaints had been made by relatives and carers of people living with dementia regarding the poor standard of care that older people who were confused were receiving in relation to nutrition, hygiene and a general understanding of the needs of the individual.
 It was recognised that in order to provide appropriate care for these patients it was essential to pay attention to both their physical and psychological needs by learning more about them as a unique individual with specific needs.